AishwaryDewangan/AishwaryDewangan.github.io/_posts/2017-09-08-back-to-stock-android.md

 I went over to XDA and found an amazing article over [here](https://forum.xda-developers.com/moto-g4-plus/how-to/stock-rom-npjs25-93-14-4-march-1-t3608138).
 I followed those steps and was back to stock within few minutes.

-{% include warning.html content="I didn't flash gpt.bin and bootloader.img as it can mess up with device's cellular system.
-So proceed with caution, do not attempt any step unless you are 100% sure.
-As always, I am not responsible for your bricked device." %}

 ## Final notes
 Lineage OS is good but IMHO they need to find solution soon to make way into user's phone for everyday use.
 Meanwhile, I will wait for Android Oreo :)